yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The `subject` field and its subfields are mapped into the `subject` field of the CSR, as per {{RFC5280}}, Section 4.1.2.6.
 Other extension fields of the CSR template are mapped into the CSR according to the table in {{csr-template-registry}}.

+The `subjectAltName` field is currently defined for the following identifiers:
+DNS names, email addresses, and URIs.
+New identifier types may be added in the future by documents that extend this specification.
+Each new identifier type SHALL have an associated identifier validation challenge that the ACME CA can use to obtain proof of the requester's control over it.

 The `keyTypes` property is not copied into the CSR.
 Instead, this property constrains the `SubjectPublicKeyInfo` field of the CSR, which MUST have the type/size defined by one of the array members of the `keyTypes` property.

 When the IdO receives the CSR, it MUST verify that the CSR is consistent